 Boostrix vaccine is available as ready to inject liquid form.
-It is available in pre filled syringe with 0.5 ml injectable single dose.
+It is available in a pre-filled syringe with 0.5 ml injectable single dose.
 It looks cloudy, the constituents become homogenous when agitated.
-It is packed in a opaque packet to protect it form light.
+It is packed in an opaque packet to protect it from light.

 At what age Boostrix vaccine is given?

 Boostrix vaccine is safe to give above 4 years of age.
 The second booster of DPT can be given with Boostrix (Tdap vaccine) at 5 years of age.

 All the tetanus doses like that given at 10 years of age and above are to be given with Boostrix vaccine.
 The tetanus doses in pregnancy are replaced by Tdap vaccine doses.

 If someone above 4 years comes unvaccinated 3 doses of Boostrix vaccine in 0-1-6 months schedule that is second dose 1 month after first dose and third dose after 6 months of first dose are given followed by 5 yearly boosters.

 If someone has missed a dose it should be taken as early as possible and advice from a pediatrician is needed to come to a conclusion.

 Boostrix vaccine contains antigens from diphtheria, tetanus toxoid and killed pertussis antigens.
 When this vaccine is injected to the host all these antigens are entered into the body.
 Inside the host these antigens are recognized by the immune system of the host.
 The immune mechanism to fight against these antigens is developed.
 When real infection occurs the immune response is rapidly increased and the disease is prevented.
 This is an active form of immunization where the host himself/herself develops the immunity by its own mechanism after vaccination.